JosephAnson/nordhealth/README.md

 - `pnpm e2e` - Run end-to-end tests
 - `pnpm e2e:ui` - Run end-to-end tests with UI
 - `pnpm e2e:update` - Update snapshots

-## Design Decisions

-- Opted to use TailwindCSS over using the Provet Cloud Design System css directly.
-This was done to better optimise the final bundle size, as importing the entire design system css would increase the final bundle size by 100kb and with tailwind you can limit that to the components you use.